spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-cart-feature.md

 Dynamic Multistore is currently running under an Early Access Release.
 Early Access Releases are subject to specific legal terms, they are unsupported and do not provide production-ready SLAs.
 They can also be deprecated without a General Availability Release.
 Nevertheless, we welcome feedback from early adopters on these cutting-edge, exploratory features.

 {% endinfo_block %}
-This document describes how to integrate the Dynamic Store + Cart feature into a Spryker project.
+This document describes how to install Dynamic Store + the Cart feature.

 ## Install feature core

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+Install the required features:

 | NAME | VERSION |
 | --- | --- |